High Reps vs. Low Reps: Which Rep Scheme is Best in 2024?

 Scientific evidence suggests that muscle hypertrophy, but not muscle strength, is ultimately a corollary of total training volume, which accounts for the number of reps completed, sets performed, and amount of weight lifted [3].
 As such, lifting lighter weights for higher reps allows you to stimulate muscle with enough volume while reducing the taxing effects of low-rep, heavy-weight training on the nervous system.

 Relying exclusively on low reps with heavy weight is particularly fatiguing on the neuromuscular system.
-Your brain is responsible for triggering the action potentials that fire your muscles and cause them to contract forcefully.
+Your brain triggers the action potentials that fire your muscles and cause them to contract forcefully.
 As you accrue fatigue from chronically lifting heavy weights, the neuromuscular system starts to lose its capacity to keep up with the "stress."
-Eventually, you feel burned out and strength decreases.
+Eventually, you feel burned out, and your strength decreases.

 Thus, many powerlifters will take deload weeks every so often where they reduce weight on the bar and increase reps.
 Doing so helps "reset" the neuromuscular system and restore strength [4].